The Univalence Principle: Levelwise equivalences of structures

 \chapter{Levelwise equivalences of structures}

 In \cref{prop:uni1-folds} we asserted that all structures for a diagram signature satisfy a tautological ``levelwise'' form of univalence, saying that identifications of structures are equivalent to levelwise equivalences.
-We now make an analogous claim for all functorial signatures, and prove it.
+We now prove an analogous statement for all functorial signatures, in \cref{prop:uni1}.